Our Caring Staff

 Meet our staff, members of the local community who make everything that happens possible.
 If you have any questions, please reach out to a member of our staff by calling 724-758-4504.

-In their free time, Adam, Angela, and their children enjoy traveling, camping, and most of all traveling to "Happy Valley" to watch the Greatest Show in College Football….
-Nittany Lions of Penn State.
+When they’re not working or volunteering, Adam, Angela, and their children enjoy traveling, camping, and—most of all—making trips to “Happy Valley” to cheer on the Penn State Nittany Lions, the Greatest Show in College Football.

 Angela S. Hyde